Frequently Asked Questions

 Can my spouse also receive the military grant benefits?

 Yes!
-You'll be glad to know that University of the Rockies has extended its Military Grant to include spouses of active duty, National Guard, and Reservists.
+You'll be glad to know that University of the Rockies has extended its Military Grant to include spouses of Active Duty, National Guard, Reservists, and Veterans.

 What is the Marine Gunnery Sergeant John David Fry Scholarship and who is eligible?